dancasmed/Trainning_2025/C++/Reinforcement_Learning/README.md

 # Reinforcement Learning?

 DeepSeek took everyone by surprise weeks ago with the LLM DeepSeek_R1.
 To create this model, they improved and developed multiple techniques, one of which is related to the way they trained the model: Reinforcement Learning (RL).
 They used a **Group Relative Policy Optimization (GRPO)** algorithm.
 I got curious about this and decided to dedicate part of my training to learning about RL algorithms.
-I will implement different RL algorithms to solve pathfinding problems.
+I will implement different RL algorithms to generate solutions to different use cases.

 ## What is Reinforcement Learning (RL)?